sindresorhus/electron-debug/readme.md

 ### preloadScriptPath

-The absolute path to a preload script that will enable devtron, when node integration is off.
+The absolute path to a preload script, to use in [`session#setPreloads`](https://www.electronjs.org/docs/api/session#sessetpreloadspreloads).
-Use it in a call to [`session#setPreloads`](https://www.electronjs.org/docs/api/session#sessetpreloadspreloads).
+It will enable devtron, even when `nodeIntegration` is turned off in your [`BrowserWindow`'s `webPreferences`](https://www.electronjs.org/docs/api/browser-window#new-browserwindowoptions).

 ## Related